blat-blatnik/BeefWin32/README.md

 - Some types have name conflicts.
 When that happens, I rename one of them `XYZ -> XYZ_ALT` or `XyzAbc -> XyzAbcAlt`.
 - Some COM classes have `ToString`, `GetType`, `GetFlags`, or `Equals` methods.
 These names conflict with the methods that Beef implicitly defines for all types.
 I renamed them `ComToString`, `ComGetType`, `ComGetFlags`, `ComEquals`.
 - Some functions take pointers to types that are never defined in the metadata.
 I've changed their signature so they take `void*` instead.
-- Bitfields are just smushed into an integral type in the metadata.
-Which makes working with some structures very tedious.
-The only way to fix this would be to manually add in properties for them.

 ## How to run the generator